 Though the settlement was slow in the beginning, the pioneers continued to push in, leading to more and more conflicts with the Indians.
 One of the first major clashes to take place was the Battle of Ash Hollow, fought in western Nebraska in 1855.
 More skirmishes followed and troops were sent in to subdue the Indians in 1859.
 The Homestead Act in 1862 brought yet more settlers.
 During the Civil War many regular troops were withdrawn from Plains military posts to fight in the east.
 The Sioux, Cheyenne, and Arapaho, seizing this opportunity, attempted to drive white settlers from their land.
 Beginning on August 7, 1864, the Indians made concerted attacks on stage stations and ranches along the Oregon Trail, hitting nearly every settlement for 400 miles from Julesburg, Colorado to Big Sandy, Nebraska.
 Travel ceased for two months.
-Troops and local militia companies attacked and drove back the Indians in the battle of the Little Blue on August 17, 1864.
+Troops and local militia companies attacked and drove back the Indians in the Battle of the Little Blue River on August 17, 1864.
 Major raids ceased but skirmishes continued through the fall.

 Throughout the next several decades, a number of skirmishes would take place between the Indians and the settlers as the Native tribes recognized that encroaching white men were killing their buffalo and transforming their homeland into sprawling settlements.
 The last Indian troubles on the Nebraska border ended with the Wounded Knee Massacre at the Pine Ridge Reservation in South Dakota on December 29, 1890.